jlant/renamer/README.rst

      DIRECTORY is the path to the directory containing the files to rename.

    Options:
      --pattern TEXT      A pattern to apply when renaming with the following
-                     placeholders: {index}, {original_name}
+                         placeholders: {index}, {original_name}, {date}
      --prefix TEXT       A prefix to add to a new file name.
+     --date-format TEXT  A date format to use with the {date} placeholder.
+                         (default: %Y-%m-%d)
+     --dry_run           A flag to show what the renaming result would be.
+                         (default: False)
      --version           Show the version and exit.
      --help              Show this message and exit.

 You can also run the command line interface with: